These Are the Counties In the Chattanooga, TN-GA Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Chattanooga metro area, COVID-19 is growing the slowest in Marion County.
-There were an average of 3.5 new cases per day per 100,000 residents in Marion County during the past week, the least of the six counties in Chattanooga with available data.
+Within the Chattanooga metro area, COVID-19 is growing the slowest in Sequatchie County.
+There were an average of 2.3 new cases per day per 100,000 residents in Sequatchie County during the past week, the least of the six counties in Chattanooga with available data.

 Case growth in the Chattanooga metro area varies widely at the county level.
-In Dade County, for example, there were an average of 26.6 new cases per day per 100,000 residents in the past week -- the most of any county in Chattanooga and far more than the case growth rate in Marion County.
+In Dade County, for example, there were an average of 35.3 new cases per day per 100,000 residents in the past week -- the most of any county in Chattanooga and far more than the case growth rate in Sequatchie County.

-While Marion County has the slowest case growth in the Chattanooga area, it does not have the lowest incidence of cases overall.
-As of April 7, there were a total of 30,976.2 confirmed cases per 100,000 residents in Marion County, the sixth fewest of the six counties in the metro area.
-For comparison, the U.S. has so far reported 24,484.6 cases per 100,000 Americans nationwide.
+While Sequatchie County has the slowest case growth in the Chattanooga area, it does not have the lowest incidence of cases overall.
+As of April 13, there were a total of 28,422.0 confirmed cases per 100,000 residents in Sequatchie County, the fifth fewest of the six counties in the metro area.
+For comparison, the U.S. has so far reported 24,542.2 cases per 100,000 Americans nationwide.

 The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
 These changes have led to widespread job loss and record unemployment.
 These changes have led to widespread job loss and record unemployment.
-In Marion County, unemployment peaked at 14.4% in April 2020.
-As of June 2021, the county's unemployment rate was 6.1%.
+In Sequatchie County, unemployment peaked at 16.4% in April 2020.
+As of June 2021, the county's unemployment rate was 6.3%.

 These are all the counties in Tennessee where COVID-19 is slowing (and where it's still getting worse).